opensafely/documentation/docs/getting-started.md

     you'll see a "Log in" screen.
 You can use your GitHub account to login to Gitpod: click "Continue with GitHub".

-    A Gitpod workspace containing a code editor, defaulting to Visual Studio Code and command-line interface "terminal" should then appear.
-The terminal that Gitpod provides runs commands on a Linux computer, but, don't worry, the few command-line instructions for working with OpenSAFELY are the same regardless of using Windows, Linux or macOS.
+    A Gitpod workspace containing the Visual Studio code editor with a command-line interface "terminal" should then appear:

+    ![Gitpod's workspace showing the editor, terminal and Explorer.](images/gitpod-workspace.png)

+    The terminal at the bottom-right of the Gitpod workspace runs commands on a Linux computer, but, don't worry, the few command-line instructions for working with OpenSAFELY are the same regardless of using Windows, Linux or macOS.

+    The large, upper-right area holds the main editor and where you will view and edit files that you are working on.
+The left "side bar" holds the Explorer when you first start the workspace.
+There are other useful menus in this area that can be switched with the icons to the far left side.

     <h3>Install **opensafely**</h3>